covcom/205CDE/labs/07 JavaScript Tools/worksheet.md

 As you edit the file in Codio it auto-saves.
 To view the view version simply refresh the web browser tab running your web page.

-### 1.2 Crib Sheet
+### 1.2 JavaScript source material

-To help you remember the syntax used in JavaScript there is a crib sheet available.
-This will be a work in progress with additional materials added as we encounter them.
+To help you get acquainted with the syntax used in JavaScript, use a tutorial such as [W3Schools JavaScript tutorial](http://www.w3schools.com/js/).
+You will learn that several JavaScript constructs, such as the control structures are very similar to Java.

 ## 2 Chrome Developer Tools
 To follow this example you will be using the Chrome Developer Tools.